Can A Home Sleep Study Be Performed With An Oral Appliance?

 Obstructive sleep apnea occurs when some portion of the airway is blocked by soft tissue as you sleep.
 This obstruction only takes place in the evening when the body relaxes and the position of soft tissue changes.
 OSA can be caused by the tongue, mouth, or by other tissues in the throat.

 Snoring is the unpleasant sound caused by the vibration of air across the soft tissues during sleep.
 On its own, snoring is not typically a health problem.
 However, severe snoring can be disturbing and may even wake you at night.
 Frequent snoring can be indicative of a more serious problem.

 What Is The Process of Using an Oral Appliance in a Sleep Study?

 An oral appliance is typically used in a second sleep study to determine whether it makes a significant difference in symptoms observed in a previous study.
 That is, it trials the treatment to see if it works.
-This test can be performed in either of two ways:

 At-Home Sleep Study